Skip to main content

 What is MTQE?

-Machine Translation Quality Estimation (MTQE) predicts the quality of machine translation output without requiring a human reference translation.
-It uses trained models to estimate how "good" a translation is on a numerical scale.
+MTQE predicts the quality of machine translation output without needing a human reference translation.
+It takes a source-target pair and produces a quality score:

 Source: "The server is temporarily unavailable."
 MT Output: "服务器暂时不可用。" MTQE Score: 0.92 (high confidence, likely acceptable)

 The model learns from examples of human-rated translations during training.
-Common MTQE architectures include:
+Common architectures include:

 ArchitectureDescriptionExample